Applying as an International Student

 Moravian College offers an International Student Merit Award based primarily on academic achievement: grades, the strength of your academic program, your TOEFL or IELTS scores, and your SAT scores if submitted.

-Please contact the Director of International Admission for more information regarding the International Student Merit Award.
+Please contact the Executive Director of International Enrollment for more information regarding the International Student Merit Award.

 What is the application process?